claudioperez/OpenSeesRT/SRC/README.md

            the Domain, two subdirectories single- contains iters
            for Domain, partitioned contains the PartitionedDomain
            class and the iters for this class.
-- node - the Node and NodalLoad classes.
+- node - the `Node` and `NodalLoad` classes.
-- constraints - the SP_Constraint and MP_Constraint classes.
+- constraints - the `SP_Constraint` and `MP_Constraint` classes.
-- subdomain - the Subdomain, ActorSubdomain and ShadowSubdomain classes.
+- subdomain - the `Subdomain`, `ActorSubdomain` and `ShadowSubdoma` in classes.
-- pattern - the abstact classes LoadPattern and TimeSeries and some concrete classes.
+- pattern - the abstact classes `LoadPattern` and `TimeSeries` and some concrete classes.
 - partitioner - the DomainPartitioner class.
 - loadBalancer - the LoadBalancer class and some concrete subclasses.

 </dd>